meckgale/toDoList/README.md

 # toDoList
-Creating a todo application bu using HTML, CCS and javaScript
+Creating a todo application by using HTML, CCS and JavaScript

 [Live Demo](https://meckgale.github.io/toDoList/)